nshiff/busy-beaver/README.md

     ./a.out|less

 (the "|less" send the output to a program called "less", which lets you scroll through the output.
 Running as plain ./a.out is fine too.)

-(re: LICENSE - following GitHub's http://choosealicense.com/ I selected MIT license, meaning credit back to Computerphile and I, otherwise do what you want)